 On the menu: thick lamb chops, roasted duckling and lots of other momentous dinner fare.

-One of the best tables in the house is the Omar Sharif Room for two, a converted coat closet with a cozy booth just big enough for one couple.
+One of the best tables at the House of Embers is the Omar Sharif Room for two, a converted coat closet with a cozy booth just big enough for one couple.
 The little hideaway is cloaked in framed scenes from the leading man’s movies, “Dr. Zhivago” to “Lawrence of Arabia.”

 Order the hickory-smoked, slow-roasted ribs.
-Save room for from-scratch cinnamon rolls.
+Save room for from-scratch desserts.

 Scoot between the towering red pines that nearly hide this longtime rural respite from Highway 70 in Oneida County.
 What could be more comfy than a seat on the screened-in porch during summer or near the fireplace when weather chills?
 Views of Patricia Lake are soothing in any season.

-“Relaxed elegance” is the promise here.
+“Relaxed elegance” is the promise at Norwood Pines Supper Club.
 Start with seared ahi tuna and a hot kick of wasabi.
 End with vanilla cream crepes in a strawberry sauce.

 In-house ghost stories should give you an excuse to scooch a little closer.